 Minor in CMAS

 The Center for Mexican American Studies offers a minor in Mexican American Studies.
-The material covered in the minor conveys the broad and rich experiences of people of Mexican descent in the United States.
-A minor in Mexican American Studies augments a student's major area of study and prepares them to better understand the history, culture, social relations, folklore, literature, politics, and numerous contributions this group has made to society in the United States.
+The material covered in the minor conveys the broad and rich experiences of Latinos and Latinas in the United States.
+A minor in Mexican American Studies augments a student's major area of study and prepares them to better understand the history, culture, social relations, folklore, literature, politics, and numerous contributions that Latinos and Latinas have made to U.S. society.

 Requirements for Obtaining a Minor in Mexican American Studies

-A minor in Mexican American Studies requires a minimum of 15 semester credit hours (6 courses).
-This includes a minimum of nine semester credit hours from approved liberal arts courses and a minimum of six semester credit hours from approved social science courses.
-Twelve of the 15 hours must be taken at the University of Houston (in residence) and twelve hours must be advanced (junior and senior level).
-Of these twelve, at least six must be taken in residence.
+The minor in Mexican American Studies requires 15 semester credit hours.
+This includes MAS 2340 Introduction to Mexican American Studies (required course - three credit hours) and a minimum of three or nine semester credit hours from approved liberal arts courses and a minimum of three or nine credit hours from approved social science courses.
+Nine of the 15 hours must be taken at the University of Houston (in residence) and nine hours must be advanced (junior and senior level).
+Of these nine, at least six must be taken in residence.
 A 2.00 minimum grade point average

 MAS 2340: Introduction to Mexican American Studies.
 This course introduces the field of Mexican American studies, its origins, purpose, and role in society.
 It provides a background to the Mexican-American experience in the United States taking an interdisciplinary approach.